 - For FQHCs, the patient can be located anywhere in the US and in the protectorate states for mental/behavioral health services.
 Providers may continue to provide services from their homes.
 So the Four Walls requirement is not an issues here. https://www.cms.gov/files/document/se22001-mental-health-visits-telecommunications-rural-health-clinics-federally-qualified-health.pdf

-- For all other outpatient mental health clinics, my understanding is that either the patient or provider must be physically onsite at the clinic but not both to comply with the Four Walls Rule. https://www.medicaid.gov/state-resource-center/downloads/spa-and-1915-waiver-processing/clinic-payment-methodology.pdf.
+- For all other outpatient mental health clinics, either the patient or provider must be physically onsite at the clinic but not both to comply with the Four Walls Rule. https://www.medicaid.gov/state-resource-center/downloads/spa-and-1915-waiver-processing/clinic-payment-methodology.pdf.
 The only exception is for services furnished to people who are homeless.

 - Can a Provider be located out of the country (either temporarily or permanently living abroad) and bill Medicaid for telehealth visits?